KindarkhediyaKhushbu/ASSIGEMENT/C++/pro22.md

-<b>*How are break and continue statements used in loops?
+### How are break and continue statements used in loops?
 Provide examples.
 </b>

 - The break and continue statements are commonly used within loops to control the flow of execution..